guadiromero/sfg-parser/README.md

 Usage:

 ```
-python build_dataset.py -input-dir 'path to the directory containing the data files' -output-dir 'path to the directory where to save the train/dev/test datasets' -data-name 'name of the data to save' --dev-size 'int representing the size of the development set as percentage' --test-size 'int representing the size of the testing set as percentage'
+python preprocessing/build_dataset.py -input-dir 'path to the directory containing the data files' -output-dir 'path to the directory where to save the train/dev/test datasets' -data-name 'name of the data to save' --dev-size 'int representing the size of the development set as percentage' --test-size 'int representing the size of the testing set as percentage'
 ```

 Example:

 ```
-python build_dataset.py -input-dir data/sfgbank-unsplit-penn -output-dir data/sfgbank-split-penn -data-name sfgbank-penn
+python preprocessing/build_dataset.py -input-dir data/sfgbank-unsplit-ptb -output-dir data/sfgbank-split-ptb -data-name sfgbank
 ```

 These output files at this step were used to train and evaluate the Berkeley parser.

+A README is created in the output directory, listing the files contained in each split.

 ### Conversion of constituency Penn Treebank format to dependency CoNLL format